 College Admissions Mentoring Program

-This year long program connects William Allen High School students with students from 3 LVAIC institutions (Cedar Crest College, DeSales University, and Muhlenberg College) who help them explore college options, identify career and educational interests, complete the college admission process, and identify and prepare scholarship and financial aid applications.
-The program provides one on one, small group, and peer support.
-College faculty provide support for mentoring groups and to ensure progress towards college planning.
+Originally conceived as a year long program connecting William Allen High School students with students from 3 LVAIC institutions (Cedar Crest College, DeSales University, and Muhlenberg College), CAMP creates a space for students to explore college options, identify career and educational interests, complete the college admission process, and identify and prepare scholarship and financial aid applications.
+In its current iteration, I have integrated CAMP into a course that examines public policies and the opportunity gap.
+Each week, in addition to course content that critically examines the causes of the opportunity gap and our political system, students meet with high school students to provide one on one, small group, and peer support. https://www.muhlenberg.edu/news/2019/apowerfulpartnership/

 Inequality and Public Policy